Remington Town Council Meeting

 Time: 6:30 p.m.

-The meeting was opened by reciting the Pledge of Allegiance at 6:30 p.m.
+The meeting was opened at 6:30 p.m. with the reciting of the Pledge of Allegiance.

-Minutes of the July 11, 2023 Council Meeting and July 11, 2023 Budget Workshop reviewed.
-Council Member Braaksma made a motion to approve the minutes.
+Minutes of the April 3, 2023 Council Meeting reviewed.
+Council Member Braaksma made a motion to approve the minutes of April 3, 2023.
 Council Member Stewart seconded the motion.
-Motion passed with a vote of 5 ayes and 0 nays.
+Motion to approve minutes passed with 5 ayes and 0 nays.

 Mark Jones reported: